How to Make Beautiful Air Dry Clay Flower Frogs

 Depending on thickness and humidity, air-dry clay takes 24-48 hours to fully dry.
 I put mine in the oven at 225 degrees for 20 minutes.
 Let your flower frogs dry on a flat surface, flipping them once halfway through drying to prevent warping.

-Tip: If your flower frog warps slightly, you can gently reshape it while it’s still semi-soft.
+Tip: If your flower frog warps slightly, gently reshape it while it’s still slightly soft.

-If you have any rough edges on the flower, use the course side of a two-sided sponge to soften them.
+If you notice any rough edges on the flower, use the coarse side of a two-sided sponge to smooth them out.

 Step 5: Sealing with Mod Podge

-Before painting, I applied a layer of Mod Podge over the dry clay to create a smooth base and prevent the paint from soaking in unevenly.
+Before painting, I applied a layer of Mod Podge to the dry clay to create a smooth base and prevent uneven absorption of paint.

 Mod Podge helps the clay become more durable, which is essential since these pieces will be used near water.